imixs/imixs-cloud/doc/STORAGE.md

 ## Setup of Longhorn

 Longhorn is a cloud native distributed block storage for Kubernetes.
 Longhorn delivers simplified, easy to deploy and upgrade, 100% open source, cloud-native persistent block storage without the cost overhead of open core or proprietary alternatives.
-This makes Longhorn very easy to integrate in a kubernets cluster.
+This makes Longhorn very easy to integrate in a Kubernetes cluster.

 ### open-iscsi